UI Bakery Low-code platform

 Context

-Over last 7 years, UI Bakery evolving through multiple pivots from a simple theme generator to a platform where users can build and customize apps with code-level control or by chatting with an AI Agent:
+UI Bakery has evolved through multiple pivots - from a simple theme generator into a platform where users can build and customize applications with code-level control or by simply chatting with an AI Agent.

 2019